thibautd/JSerial/README.md

 If you want to build from source, you will need gradle.
 Simply run ``gradle installDist`` in the ``JSerial`` directory to generate a jar file.

 Please note that JSerial uses [JNA](https://github.com/java-native-access/jna) (Java Native Access) to make native functions calls.

+**Windows Users :** The native DLL has been compiled with Visual Studio 2015, so you needto install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145) !
+Don't forget to install it, else it will not work.

 # Features